 Charmaine Branch studies modern and contemporary art of the African Diaspora in the Americas with an emphasis on archival research, Black feminist theory, and collective artistic practice.
-She holds a B.A. in Art History from Vassar College and an M.A. in Modern Art: Critical and Curatorial Studies from Columbia University.
-Before joining the Department of Art and Archaeology, Charmaine worked as a Curatorial Fellow at The Studio Museum in Harlem and the Museum of Modern Art assisting with multiple exhibitions.
-She is currently a McCrindle Curatorial Intern at the Princeton University Art Museum and serves as a peer mentor in the Graduate Scholars Program.
-In 2019, Charmaine received the President’s Fellowship for graduate studies.
+She holds an M.A. in Modern Art: Critical and Curatorial Studies from Columbia University and a B.A. in Art History from Vassar College.
+In 2019, Charmaine received the President’s Fellowship for Graduate Studies.
+Before joining the Department of Art and Archaeology, Charmaine worked as a Curatorial Fellow at The Studio Museum in Harlem and the Museum of Modern Art in New York City assisting with multiple exhibitions.
+During the 2020 academic year she served as a McCrindle Curatorial Intern at the Princeton University Art Museum and a Research Assistant with the Lewis Center for the Arts.